tinesoft/nxrocks/packages/nx-quarkus/README.md

 nx clean your-quarkus-app
 ```

-### Formatting the code -  ('format' Executor)
+### Formatting the project -  ('format' Executor)

 ```

 nx run your-quarkus-app:format

-// or simply

-nx do-format your-quarkus-app

-// or
+// or its simpler alias

 nx apply-format your-quarkus-app

 ```
+> Note: You *cannot** use the shorter `nx format your-boot-app` syntax here, because that would conflict with the native `format` command from Nx CLI.

 ### Packaging the project -  ('package' Executor)